-Col. Gillespie’s grandson, another Tennessean, Gen. George Lewis Gillespie Jr., graduated second in his U.S. Military Academy class of 1862.
-Two years later he would receive the Medal of Honor for running important dispatches through enemy lines in battle.
+Col. Gillespie’s great grandson, another Tennessean, Gen. George Lewis Gillespie Jr., graduated second in his U.S. Military Academy class of 1862.
+Two years later he would receive his Medal of Honor for running important dispatches through enemy lines at the Battle of Cold Harbor.
 As was the case with several of our East Tennessee kinfolk, brothers fought against brothers in the War Between the States and GLG’s family members fought for the Confederacy.
 (Notably, their mother provides our family lineage back to another famous Tennessean, Sam Houston.)

 Gen. Gillespie returned to West Point as a professor after the war and remained there until his death in 1913.
 He is interred at the USMA Post Cemetery.
-Of note, 10 years before his death, he patented a redesign of the Medal of Honor, which he turned over to the Department of Defense.
+Of note, 10 years before his death, he patented a redesign of the Medal of Honor, which he turned over to the War Department.
 That design is the model for the modern Medals of Honor today.

 But please hear me loud and clear…

 Claim to the legacy of our family line of Patriots is not just that of our family — it is our claim — it is the shared legacy of all American Patriots who stand in defense of Liberty today, whether you have been an American citizen for 10 days or are descended from 10 generations.

 It is our shared legacy and our shared burden to extend Liberty to the next generation.